Spider-Man: The Manga

-Spider-Man: The Manga, published simply as Spider-Man in Japan, is a Japanese superhero manga series written by Kōsei Ono and Kazumasa Hirai and illustrated by Ryoichi Ikegami which retold the story of Spider-Man in a Japanese setting.
+Spider-Man: The Manga, published simply as Spider-Man (スパイダーマン, Supaidāman) in Japan, is a Japanese superhero manga series written by Kōsei Ono and Kazumasa Hirai and illustrated by Ryoichi Ikegami which retold the story of Spider-Man in a Japanese setting.
 It was originally published in Japan from January 1970 to September 1971 in Monthly Shōnen Magazine.
 The comic began by loosely adapting American Marvel stories, but over time, Ikegami introduced more original material.
 The manga features Yu Komori as Spider-Man's teen alter ego, and takes place in a Japanese setting.
 Within the Marvel Comics multiverse, its reality is designated as Earth-70019.

 Premise

 A junior high school student named Yu Komori (小森ユウ, Komori Yuu): A bright and intellectually-gifted, yet outcast and withdrawn teen genius, is bitten by a radioactive spider during a scientific demonstration, which imbues him with spider-like superhuman abilities, like the American Spider-Man's counterpart, Peter Parker.
 After a tragic mistake committed by accidentally misusing his powers, which results in him unintentionally killing someone, a guilt-ridden Yu is driven to do good and atone for his irresponsibility, under the alias of a masked vigilante: "Spider-Man".
 Yu faces Japanese versions of villains such as Electro, the Lizard, Mysterio, and the Kangaroo.
 The series also featured counterparts of Aunt May, named "Mei", and J. Jonah Jameson, who is the publisher of the newspaper publishing company, where Yu is employed as a freelance photographer and which has an anti-Spider-Man stance.